 When I was first asked what I wanted to be involved with on campus, I said student government (SGA).
 At the time, I didn’t really know what that entailed.
 Luckily I met some friends who could really help me out.
-The president of SGA was in my LAS family.

 I ran in the emergency elections in the fall to become a senator.
-Each senator get assigned a college and since I am interested in going into pre-med, I was assigned the College of Medicine.
+Each senator is assigned a college and since I am interested in going into pre-med, I was assigned the College of Medicine.

 SGA meetings were every Monday night.
 It would start off with us breaking off into our committees for the first hour.
 I was in the spirits and traditions committee which is focused on (if you couldn’t guess from the name) Central’s school spirit.
 This involves us selling SGA merchandise and things like that.
-After committee meetings, I would then go to senate.
+After committee meetings, I would then go to the Senate.